proton-charge/positron-website/src/pages/index.md

         avatar: images/face1.jpg
         content: >-
           As an IoT company our success depends in great measure in well managed data processes.
-Positron Consulting made it not only possible but also easy.
+UpQuark Consulting made it not only possible but also easy.
       - author: Rafael Reyes
         avatar: images/face2.jpg
         content: >-
-          Due to COVID-19 we had to very quickly develop a complete new customer facing solution, Positron's teams went from 0 to 100 in just 7 weeks!
+          Due to COVID-19 we had to very quickly develop a complete new customer facing solution, UpQuark's teams went from 0 to 100 in just 7 weeks!
       - author: Patricia Ross
         avatar: images/fake3.jpg
         content: >-